unruledboy/SharpWordFinder/README.md

 SharpWordFinder
 ==============

-Find words from a set of letters.
+Find words from a set of letters, based on [FastWordFinder] (https://github.com/rthome/FastWordFinder)